Ematicexternal/doc/_posts/2017-07-31-ecommerce-plugins-magento-2-x.md

 #### **Use long description**

-Change this to Yes if short descriptions of your products have less than few words.
+Change this to Yes if the descriptions of your product is less than few words.

 ### Advanced options

-> These options are used in case that your Magento shop uses 3rd party modules for shopping cart or checkout process, or some custom solution. **These options require inspecting the website and requests it sends via web browser's developer tools, such as Firebug or Chrome Developer Tools.
-If you are not sure how to do this, contact Ematic Solutions for assistance.**
+> These options are used in case that your Magento shop uses 3rd party modules for shopping cart or checkout process, or some custom solution. **These options require inspecting the website and requests it sends via the web browser's developer tools, such as Firebug or Chrome Developer Tools.
+Note: If you are not sure how to do this, contact Ematic Solutions for assistance.**

 Both of these options have default values set up for Magento 2 without 3rd party modules for checkout or shopping cart.
-Every page that should trigger one of the events should be in a separate text line within the field.
-You can also use asterisk (*) to match pages that can have optional parameters.
+Every page that triggers one of the events should be in a separate text line within the field.
+You can also use an asterisk (*) to match pages that can have optional parameters.

 Matching is performed by checking if a page URL ends with any of the text lines entered in the settings.
 If there is an asterisk at the end of the line, it will check if that text appears anywhere in the URL.
 Website domain is **not** checked.

 #### **Checkout URL match**

-If you're not using default Magento checkout module, please enter your checkout page(s) here.
-For exampe, if the URL of your checkout page is _https://www.mywebshop.com/**onepage/**,_ then **onepage/** is the value you should add here.
+Enter your checkout page address here if you are not using the default Magento checkout module.

+For example, if the URL of your checkout page is _https://www.mywebshop.com/**onepage/**,_ then **onepage/** is the value you should add here.

 Defaults to: